pratiksahu142/graphql-project-management-project/readme.md

 - npm i -D nodemon dotenv
 - npm run dev
 - Server runs on port 8000
+- GraphQL UI can be accessed at localhost:8080/graphql

 #### Commands used for backend